 5) Upper body angulation

-Angulation happens mostly in the second part of the turn and involves making angles with the body, created primarily at the hip.
-In high-level skiing, we need to move the upper body to the outside of the turn, strongly.
-The more you do this, the more outside ski pressure you’re going to get This is another key aspect.
-It helps to try to “lift” the inside shoulder up, or even better, try to “lift” the inside hip up (AKA “hip hike“).
-When you see an advanced skier, it seems that the torso stays “still” from one turn to the other, since the upper body does not appear to move.
+This is another key aspect.
+In solid skiing, we need to move the upper body to the outside of the turn strongly in order to maintain outside ski dominance.
+Angulation starts early but is at its maximum in the second part of the turn and involves making angles with the body.
+It is created primarily at the hips.
+The more you do this, the more outside ski pressure you’re going to get.
+To achieve it, sometimes it helps to try to “lift” the inside shoulder up, or even better, try to “lift” the inside hip up (AKA “hip hike“).
+When you look at an advanced skier, it seems that the torso stays “still” from one turn to the other, since the upper body does not appear to move.
+The upper body remains relatively calm and still, relative to the movements of the lower body.
 This can confuse the observer, as it is actually quite the opposite.
-To generate upper body angulation, you need to actively move your torso to the side, to the outside of the turn.
-The more you tip your skis inside, the more you have to side crunch with your torso (bring the ribs to the hips).
-It is crucial to train and strengthen those muscles involved, in the gym.
+While looking quiet, it is actually rather active.
+The appearance of a quiet upper body is just that, an appearance.
+So the inactive upper body is an illusion caused by actively doing something.

 Counter-rotation of the upper body was first developed by the Austrian instructors in the 1930s, as opposed to the “French” school that, at that time, used the rotation of the whole body as a unit or block.
 This French technique involved starting with a slow counter-rotation of the upper body (as a sort of a wind-up) and followed by a quick rotation of the whole body into the turn.
 By the way, this technique described in the written ski teaching manual “Ski Français” by Emile Allais in 1936, involved teaching beginner skiers to ski parallel without the use of wedge or stem christie turns.

-So in high-level skiing, we look for “UPPER-LOWER BODY SEPARATION“: the legs and feet are tipping and turning one way and the upper body is tipping and turning the other way, for a complete separation (lateral separation + rotational separation).
+So in advanced skiing, we look for “UPPER-LOWER BODY SEPARATION“: the legs and feet are tipping and turning one way and the upper body is tipping and turning the other way, for a complete separation (that is lateral separation + rotational separation).

 Take a look at this next image, an excellent photo montage of Ted Ligety on a GS turn.
 We can see the strong inclination (whole body tipping in) in the first two frames.
-After that, upper body angulation starts and gets really extreme towards the end of the turn (last frame), as Ted Ligety (AKA “Mr. GS“) has us used to see in his beautiful skiing… This is actually the front cover of one of the best ski technique books ever written.
+After that, upper body angulation starts and gets really extreme towards the end of the turn (last frame), as Ted Ligety (AKA “Mr. GS“) has us used to see in his beautiful skiing style… This is actually the front cover of one of the best ski technique books ever written.
 I strongly recommend all passionate skiers to read it.
 Thanks Ron LeMaster for this masterpiece!!!

 6) Fore-aft aspect